emtneutrino/races/README.md

 To load the vehicle list named **`mylist`**, type **`/races vl loadLst pvt mylist`**.
 This will clear your current vehicle list and load the vehicles from the saved list.

+Vehicle list data is saved in the file **`resources/races/vehicleListData.json`**.

-If you want to create a Custom (-1) class race using a vehicle list you created, type **`/races register 100 2 180 no class -1`**.
+If you want to create a race where only a custom list of vehicles are allowed, type **`/races register 100 2 180 no class -1`**.
+The allowed vehicles will come from a vehicle list that you created or loaded.

-If you want a race where vehicles change randomly every lap, type **`/races register 100 2 180 no rand`**.
+If you want to create a race where vehicles change randomly every lap, type **`/races register 100 2 180 no rand`**.
 Buy-in amounts will be set to 0 and there will be no payouts.
-The randomly selected vehicles will come from a vehicle list you created.
+The randomly selected vehicles will come from a vehicle list that you created or loaded.
 If you want to increase the chances of a specific vehicle appearing, you can add that vehicle multiple times to your vehicle list.

-If you want a race where vehicles change randomly every lap to one selected from your vehicle list that are of class Compacts (0), type **`/races register 100 2 180 no rand 0`**.
+If you want to create a race where vehicles change randomly every lap to one selected from your vehicle list that are of class Compacts (0), type **`/races register 100 2 180 no rand 0`**.

-If you want a race where vehicles change randomly every lap to one selected from your vehicle list and racers start in an **`adder`** vehicle, type **`/races register 100 2 180 no rand . adder`**.
+If you want to create a race where vehicles change randomly every lap to one selected from your vehicle list and racers start in an **`adder`** vehicle, type **`/races register 100 2 180 no rand . adder`**.
 The period between **`rand`** and **`adder`** indicates that vehicles can come from any class in your vehicle list.

-If you want a race where vehicles change randomly every lap to one selected from your vehicle list that are of class Compacts (0) and racers start in a **`blista`** vehicle, type **`/races register 100 2 180 no rand 0 blista`**.
+If you want to create a race where vehicles change randomly every lap to one selected from your vehicle list that are of class Compacts (0) and racers start in a **`blista`** vehicle, type **`/races register 100 2 180 no rand 0 blista`**.
 When you specify the class Compacts (0), the start vehicle must be of class Compacts (0).

 The different classes of vehicle you can specify are listed here: